 As a result of Denison's participation in the consortium that was named in the lawsuit, the Company has been served with three separate payment orders, one on March 24, 2015 and two others on December 29, 2015.
 The Company was also served with an enforcement order on November 23, 2015.
-Provisional orders granting a temporary suspension of any enforcement proceedings have been granted in respect of all of these orders.
+Provisional orders granting a temporary suspension of any enforcement proceedings have been granted in respect of all of these orders on the basis they were improperly issued and are barred from a statute of limitations perspective.
 Hearings in respect of each of the orders have been held, and in each case, decisions were rendered accepting the Company's position.
 All of these decisions were appealed, but the favorable judgments have all been confirmed in the Company's favor.
-The plaintiffs have filed petitions for cassation against three of the appeal judgments and will have 30 days to file a petition for cassation following the service of the remaining judgment once it has been certified.
+The plaintiffs have filed petitions for cassation (a form of appeal in Greece) against three of the appeal judgments, and will have 30 days to file a petition for cassation following the service of the remaining judgment in respect of the enforcement order once it has been certified.
 No hearings have been scheduled for the three pending cassation petitions.